pranayjoshi/Medico/README.md

-# Medico
-Medico is a medical tool
+A software that recognize medical terms